AT A GLANCE

 - The mayor will continue to be elected at-large by the voters of Vista.

-The district elections will be phased in beginning November 2018, when representatives from Council Districts 1 and 4 will be elected.
-Two years later, in 2020, council members from Districts 2 and 3 will be on the ballot.
+The district elections are being phased in beginning November 2018, when representatives from Council Districts 1 and 4 were elected.
+In 2020, council members from Districts 2 and 3 will be on the ballot.
 To be elected, a candidate must live within the boundary of the district that they seek to represent.
 Voters will only vote for the City Council seats up for election in their specific district.
-All four current Council Members are serving as at-large council members until the end of their current terms.
+Two current council members are serving as at-large council members until the end of their current terms (2020).
 They will then be eligible to run for re-election in the district in which they live.

 On February 13, 2017, the City of Vista received a letter from the Malibu law firm Shenkman & Hughes claiming the city was violating the California Voting Rights Act Elec.
 Code §§ 14025-14032 because Council members were elected at-large rather than by districts.
 Under threat of the expensive lawsuit claiming the city’s at-large election process was not representative, the City Council voted to save tax payer dollars, avoid costly litigation, and take advantage of a legal protection that enabled cities to have a say in creating their district boundaries.
 On March 28, 2017, the Vista City Council voted to voluntarily move to a new by-district election system.
 On June 13, 2017, the City Council adopted an ordinance establishing and implementing by-district elections and a map setting the boundaries for the four districts.

 What is the basis of the lawsuit against the city?